merklejerk/wacom-profile-daemon/README.md

 # wacom-profile-daemon
-A tool for automatically switching graphics tablet options and area mapping based on the active window.
+A tool for automatically switching graphics tablet options and area mapping based on the active window for X Desktops.

 # Overview
 This simple script runs in the background and applies custom tablet settings depending on the rules